HeleleF/mymap/README.md

 ## Development

+Start Firestore emulator: `firebase emulators:start --only firestore --import "./exported"` Kaspersky may cause problems!

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:8001/`.
 The app will automatically reload if you change any of the source files.

 ## Build